connorshea/oxlint-type-aware-repro/README.md

 - `pnpm run oxlint`, see that it runs fine and reports 2 linter violations.
 - Open the `oxlint-type-aware-repro` directory in VS Code, and open `client/src/index.ts`.
 You will only see 1 violation in the file according to the LSP.

-In the output channel for the VS Code extension, an error about the typeAware option can also be seen.
+In the output channel for the VS Code extension, you will see an error about the `tsgolint` binary not being found.
+The extension does not do any searching for tsgolint like it does for the `oxlint` binary.